simongui/simongui.github.io/_posts/2017-02-17-joining-univa-to-work-on-kubernetes-and-navops.markdown

 - Resource sharing.
 - Workload preemption.

 The Kubernetes community is growing at a fast pace and my skills are in high performance code and large scale distributed systems so I think this is a great fit.
-I'm looking forward to joining the Univa Navops team next week and start helping build exciting functionality to Kubernetes.
+I'm looking forward to joining the Univa Navops team next week and helping build exciting functionality to Kubernetes.